10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 The Big Beehive

 The Big Beehive is a 10.1 km out-and-back trail that is located near Lake Louise in Alberta.
-It is a very challenging router recommended only for experienced hikers.
+It is a very challenging route recommended only for experienced hikers.
 The best time to visit the trail is from June to October.
 The trail is popular for hiking, snowshoeing, and birding.

-The trail consist of several steep inclines.
+The trail consists of several steep inclines.
 The final segment to Big Beehive is the most strenuous.
 However, reaching the endpoint of the trail provides hikers with stunning views of Lake Louise.
 Winter brings avalanches to the areas.
 Therefore, hikers should avoid the trails from mid-October to mid-June.

 The Little Beehive via Lake Agnes Trail